Using SaveToDB Add-In with VBA

 Set addIn = com.Object

-and use the following code to save changes back to a database:
+To save changes back to a database, use:

 addIn.Save

-You can use the Save method with the specified ListObject object in one of the forms:
+You can call the Save method with a specified ListObject in any of the following forms:

 addIn.Save ListObject